 Police allege Herman Alexander's was being used as a "depot for the open air market of drug transactions."

-Four other men have been arrested on the
+Four other men have been arrested on the heels of a raid at that establishment on unrelated cocaine distribution charges.

 On May 3, Devin L. Newman, 22, who has both Pittsfield and Spring field addresses listed in court documents, was arrested on two counts of cocaine distribution for allegedly selling drugs to a police informant in December and January.
 Arraigned the next day, he is out on $500 bail.